John Stephenson (cricketer, born 1907): War service

 Stephenson retired from the army on 1 July 1939, but the outbreak of war soon saw him recalled.
 During the Second World War he continued to serve with the Middlesex Regiment, rising to the war substantive rank of major, and as a temporary lieutenant colonel he commanded the 1/7th Battalion, Middlesex Regiment, a Territorial Army (TA) unit, in North Africa from mid-1942 onwards.

 For his leadership of the battalion (which formed the machine gun battalion of the 51st (Highland) Division) at the Second Battle of Alamein in October/November and during the subsequent advance on Tripoli — and particularly for his actions at Corradini and during the attack on the Mareth Line — the division's General Officer Commanding (GOC), Major General Douglas Wimberley, recommended him for an immediate award of the Distinguished Service Order (DSO).
 The recommendation for the award describes how he personally ensured that the battalion supported the infantry, sometimes leading individual companies under heavy fire, and his carrying out of reconnaissance under fire.
 The commander of Eighth Army (the Desert Rats), General Sir Bernard Montgomery, endorsed the recommendation with the words, "I very strongly recommend this award".
 The award of the DSO was gazetted on 17 June 1943.
 Stephenson was also subsequently mentioned in despatches on 13 January 1944.

 Later life

 Stephenson did not continue in active service after the war, but was promoted to substantive major in the Reserve of Officers on 1 January 1949, and granted honorary rank as a lieutenant-colonel at the same time.
 He remained in the reserve until he reached the age limit for service on 6 November 1957.

 The Second World War effectively ended his cricket career, although he did play three first-class matches afterwards.
 The first of these, for England against the Australian Services in May 1945, was in fact the first first-class game in England since 1939, and Stephenson took 5–116 in the first innings.
 He also played a single match for Worcestershire against Leicestershire in May 1947, and finally one game for South v Glamorgan at the end of 1948, though he did nothing remarkable in either match.

+In 1946 Stephenson took a job of Chief Welfare officer [Richard_Thomas_and_Baldwins] Steelworks, where he started playing cricket for the works teams around the country. for the end of the 1946 season he played for Redbourn Steelworks Cricket club in the Grimsby and District League.